 You can cancel a fixed-term employment contract early if it is stipulated in the employment contract.
-If you wish to cancel the contract early, you do have to observe a notice period.
+If you wish to cancel the contract early, this can be done by writing or by e-mail and you do have to observe a notice period.
 The term of that notice period is one month unless your client's CLA and/or employment conditions state a different period.
 You can always terminate the contract with immediate effect during your probationary period.